ebarzegar/bioinformatics-portfolio/Project-9-Phylogenetics-and-miRNA/README.md

 python scripts/differential_expression.py
 ```

-The project itself is already populated with the generated results; running the scripts is optional.
+The project itself is already populated with the generated results.

 ## Interpretation
 See [results.md](./results.md) for figures, captions, numerical results, comparison with the original publication, and limitations.